 Best Spots on Temples to see the Sunrise

 After many years of terrible damage, the Myanmar government finally banned the climbing of temples and pagodas.
 This means only five are able to be legally climbed onto their terraces to watch the sunrise.

 Shwesandaw Pagoda (ရွှေဆံတော်ဘုရား)

 Closed through the 2019-2020 cool-season for repairs, the Shwesandaw Pagoda is the most popular choice for viewing a Bagan sunrise or for a romantic sunset spot.
-As with all of the remaining temples and pagodas that allow climbing, you will never be along and often you’ll be in a crowd!
+As with all of the remaining temples and pagodas that allow climbing, you will never be along, and often you’ll be in a crowd at this spectacular viewpoint!